davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores accuracy by source and prediction
 * OpenMeteoEDA_202306_v006 explores random forest to predict season for a fourth city

+### Expansions week of 06-APR-2026
+* OpenMeteoEDA_202306_v006 projects fourth random forest to cities not in the training data